Qui sommes-nous ?

 Paediatric Investigation Plan (PIP)

-This consists of a comprehensive research and development plan, including all the preclinical studies (prior to administration to humans: in vitro and in vivo on animals) and clinical studies (in vivo on humans) envisaged by pharmaceutical companies.
+A PIP comprises a comprehensive research and development plan, including all the preclinical studies (prior to administration to humans: in vitro and in vivo on animals) and clinical studies (in vivo on humans) envisaged by pharmaceutical companies.
 These studies will be used to assess the quality, safety, and efficacy of the medicine in children and adolescents.
 If the medicine demonstrates that it is effective and that it can be used safely, it may be granted a marketing authorisation (MA) and be marketed.
-Prior to any MA application, a PIP must be submitted to and approved by the PDCO, and then implemented upstream from the MA application for a given disease and indication (except in the case of clinical trial deferrals, which are sometimes approved).
+Prior to any MA application, a PIP must be submitted to and approved by the PDCO, and subsequently implemented in advance of the MA application for a specifi disease and indication (except in case of clinical trial deferrals, which are sometimes approved).

 Find out more about the PIP